 The role of the leadership team is to support the vision, purpose, and mission of the building and district.
-The three initiatives of the mission include student achievement, positive climate, and collective responsibility.
+The three initiatives of the district mission include student achievement, positive climate, and collective responsibility.
 A memorandum of understanding (MOU) is signed by the superintendent and principal to ensure the structure and function of the leadership team is sustained.
 It is a decision-making team that operates through consensus.
 It is focused on student achievement, growth and engagement; the leadership team plans professional development activities for the fifteen days of early release.
-Membership of the building leadership team includes the principal, the instructional coach, high school teachers, paraprofessionals, a parent/community member, students, representatives of the Tribal Department of Education (DOE) and the academic counselor.
+Membership of the building leadership team includes the principal, middle school teachers, paraprofessionals, a parent/community member, a representative of the Tribal DOE, and the academic counselor.
 The team meets weekly.
 Draft agendas are provided through the building office with opportunities to add items at the beginning of each meeting.
 Meetings are generally facilitated by the principal with committee reports provided by membership representatives.
 Notes are taken and shared among all staff.
 The district leadership team is comprised of representation from each building leadership team with members serving as a conduit of information between the building and district.

-The leadership team supports the work of school improvement through the creation of a professional development calendar, connections with outside supports/resources, communication with Tribal/community groups, and collaboration with departmental professional learning communities.
+The leadership team supports the work of school improvement through creation of a professional development calendar, connections with outside supports/resources, communication with Tribal/community groups and collaboration with departmental professional learning communities.
 The team reviews student performance data through two documents - the student Data Tracker and the Early Warning System (EWS).
-These documents include student absences, disciplinary referrals, reading/math skills, benchmark scores, and course grades.
+These documents include student absences, disciplinary referrals, reading/math skills, and course grades.
 The Data Tracker contains information for each student by grade level and is updated following progress periods.
 The EWS contains aggregate data that is updated three times per year following benchmark periods.
 Along with student performance data, the leadership team reviews student survey data, parent survey data, participation in parent/community events, and attendance at parent-teacher conferences.
 This data provides the basis for programming and scheduling decisions.

-- The work is guided by an MOU and School Board policy. - The work is enhanced through incorporation of the Coeur d'Alene Tribe K-12 Family and Community Engagement Plan. - The leadership team has a consistent weekly meeting day and time (Thursdays at 3:10). - The leadership team schedules additional meetings when needed to complete work. - The team makes group decisions through consensus. - The leadership team reviews Data Tracker and EWS data. - The team uses data to make decisions. - The team abides by the district-wide norms: Assume positive intentions; Be professional with our words and actions; Listen and share respectfully - The building leadership team members are represented on the district leadership team. - Leadership team notes are stored on staff open share drive allowing review by all staff. - The principal communicates weekly with staff through a Week-In-A-Glance (WIG). - The principal or a member of the Student Council communicates weekly with parents through a Sunday night address utilizing the School Messenger System.
+- The work is guided by an MOU and board policy. - The work is enhanced through implementation of components of the Coeur d'Alene Tribe K-12 Family and Community Engagement Plan. - The leadership team has a consistent weekly meeting day and time (Thursdays at 3:10). - The leadership team schedules additional meetings when needed to complete work. - The team makes group decisions through consensus. - The leadership team reviews Data Tracker and EWS data. - The team uses data to make decisions. - The team abides by the district-wide norms: Assume positive intentions; Be professional with our words and actions; Listen and share respectfully - The building leadership team members are represented on the district leadership team. - Leadership team notes are stored on staff open share drive allowing review by all staff. - The principal communicates weekly with staff through a Week-In-A-Glance (WIG). - The principal or a member of the Student Council communicates weekly with parents through a Sunday Night Address utilizing the School Messenger System.

-The school receives input, guidance, and feedback through grant opportunities such as the National Native Children's Trauma Center (NNCTC) and several Tribal initiatives.
+• The school receives input, guidance, and feedback through grant opportunities such as the National Native Children's Trauma Center (NNCTC) and several Tribal initiatives.

-- Aging facilities and lack of space curtail the ability of the leadership team to support the vision and purpose of Lakeside Senior High School. - Though we identify challenges and possible solutions, a lack of resources often hampers problem solving capabilities.
-Resources can include time, funding, staff, and connections to outside agencies. - Small staff size requires teachers, paraprofessionals, and administrators to perform multiple duties and serve on a variety of committees.
+- Though we identify challenges and possible solutions, a lack of resources often hampers problem solving capabilities.
+Resources can include time, funding, staff, and connections to outside agencies. - The small staff size requires teachers, paraprofessionals, and administrators to perform multiple duties and serve on a variety of committees. - Aging facilities and lack of space curtail the ability of the leadership team to support the vision and purpose of Lakeside Junior High School.